fisht4il/keeps/README.md

 # Rules

-- Goal: Take over 3 of the opponents castles
+## Decks
+Warrior Deck:
+- 15 warrior cards
+- Both players get the same warrior deck
+- Can summon any warrior as long as you have enough mana
+- Only one of each warrior can be face up at a time

+Spell Deck:
+- 15 cards
-- Both players are given the same 15 warrior cards and 15 spell cards to form their warrior and spell deck
+- Both players get the same spell deck
+- The spell deck has a randomized order and must be played in order
-- Spell deck order is randomized, once a spell is used it can't be used again
+- Once a spell is used it cannot be used again
+- No mana cost

+Castle Deck:
-- Players take turns choosing castle cards
+- 3 cards
+- Both players get to choose their castles before starting
+- Only the active castle is revealed

+## Mana
+- On turn 1 both players have 1 mana each
-- Mana: Mana starts at 1 and goes up by 1 every turn indefinitely.
+- Mana count refreshes and goes up by 1 every turn infinitely

-- Turns: When it’s a player's turn to move, they can summon warriors, cast spells, and attack during that turn.
-When the players warrior attacks an opponent's warrior, it attacks using their unique ability if they have one.
-If the opponent is attacking the players warrior, it
+## Combat
+- During each players turn they can summon warriors, attack, or use spells in any combination
+- When warriors attack each other there is a damage exchange based on their attack and hp stats
+- During the attackers turn, they attack with that warriors special attribute

+## Goal
+- Take over 3 castles from your opponent
+- To take over a castle, you need to have at least 3 warriors standing while your opponent has 0

 # Cards
 Warrior Cards